-This year the Student Government Association will once again be offering all Rumson-Fair Haven students the opportunity to purchase SGA Photo-ID/Activity Cards.
-We highly encourage all students to purchase an SGA card, as it offers, among other advantages, significant discounts for various RFH activities.
+Once again, this year the Student Government Association will be offering all Rumson-Fair Haven students the opportunity to purchase SGA Memberships (formerly SGA Cards).
+We highly encourage all students to purchase an SGA Membership, as it offers, among other advantages, significant discounts for various RFH activities.
 Upon purchase, students will receive:

-• A guaranteed FREE COPY of the Tower 2021 (school yearbook, which is a \$115 value);

-• Free admission to the Homecoming event and all SGA sponsored activities (except when designated as a fundraiser);

-- · Free admission to many home athletic events; and - Discounts for all plays and choral productions.
+- A guaranteed FREE COPY of the Tower 2023 (school yearbook, which is a \$115 value); - Free admission to the Homecoming event and all SGA sponsored activities (except when designated as a fundraiser); - Free admission to home athletic events; and - Discounts for all Tower Players, Tower Singers, and Jazz Band productions.

+THIS is the deal you do not want to miss!
+The membership, once purchased, will automatically be linked to your school ID, which means you will have access to it throughout the entire year.

-Student photos will be taken throughout the first few weeks of school during all Physical Education periods.
-SGA cards will be distributed shortly after.
-This year, the price for each SGA card will be \$125.
-To purchase an SGA card through the on-line store please visit http://bit.ly/SGAcard.
+The price for each SGA Membership will be \$125.
+To purchase an SGA Membership through the on-line store please visit http://bit.ly/SGAcard.

-Please take into account that the sale of SGA cards is the Student Government's primary fundraiser.
+Please take into account that the sale of SGA memberships is the Student Government's primary fundraiser.
 That being said, this sale greatly benefits all RFH students by helping to cover the costs of school-wide activities held throughout the year.

-Thank you for your participation and I wish your student a successful school year!
-GO BULLDOGS!
+Thank you for your participation, enjoy the rest of your summer and I look forward to witnessing your students' upcoming successful school year!
+GO DAWGS!

-Best regards, Molly Fleming SGA President
+Best regards, Evan Callas SGA President

-A GUIDE FOR THE STUDENTS AND PARENTS of RUMSON-FAIR HAVEN REGIONAL HIGH SCHOOL
+A GUIDE FOR THE STUDENTS AND PARENTS OF RUMSON-FAIR HAVEN REGIONAL HIGH SCHOOL

-Serving the communities of

-Rumson and Fair Haven
+Serving the communities of Rumson and Fair Haven